Ep 3: Gary Taubes – How Broken Science Led to an Obesity Epidemic

 Emily: Okay.
 Tell me good news.

 Gary Taubes: The good news.
 So what we’ve been talking about are hypotheses of obesity and heart disease and mortality and morbidity and how diet relates to chronic disease and your weight over the course of 20 years.
 You do not need a hypothesis to test a diet for yourself.
 So if you think about when people like Nina Teicholz and I did over the past decade is we managed with the help of all these wonderful physicians and a few academics who had the intellectual curiosity and the guts to step outside of the mainstream and study what interested them.
 We’ve been able to convince people that these Keto diets, very low carb diets will not kill them.
 We’ve even managed to convince enough physicians to try it for themselves, that the physicians became convinced and they convinced other physicians.
 And now you’ve got thousands to tens of thousands of doctors, it’s hard to quantify.
 I’d say at least a few tens of thousands who have converted, who believed that the single healthiest thing, best thing they can do for their patients who are suffering from obesity or type two diabetes or hypertension or any of these metabolic derangements is get them to restrict their carbohydrates and replace them with naturally occurring fat.
 And they see fairly remarkable things that happen.
 This isn’t a hypothesis.
 So if you go to the doctor and doc says eat a low fat diet because I’m afraid of your heart disease risk.
 He’s saying, if you eat this diet, you may live longer and have a heart attack later than you would otherwise or maybe not have this heart attack at all and there’s no way to tell if that’s true.
 So if you die 10 years later or 40 years later, you have no idea what role the diet played in that and no information that you or the doctor has.
 This is the wonderful thing about making predictions like that is that you can never be proven wrong.
 Even if you die a week later, the doctor will just say, well, obviously you didn’t start the low fat diet soon enough.
 But if you’re going to low carb, high fat Ketogenic Diet, you’ll see changes with Sarah Hallberg seeing and discussing.
 You’ll see changes, dramatic changes pretty quickly.
 Within a few months, you may have lost 10-20 pounds.
 Your blood pressure’s coming down, your blood sugar is under control, your doctor is, hopefully your doctor is helping you with this, he or she is getting you off your blood pressure meds and your blood sugar medications.
-People are actually, so you’ve got this sort of position where physicians have been told to prescribe by hypothesis, eat this diet, I hypothesize that you will live longer and the alternative is now they can prescribe by A registration of the real world on a sense or sensing instr… More.
+People are actually, so you’ve got this sort of position where physicians have been told to prescribe by hypothesis, eat this diet, I hypothesize that you will live longer and the alternative is now they can prescribe by observation.
 If you eat this diet, get rid of the carbs, replace it with fat, you’ll get healthier and then they can watch that happen and you can experience it yourself and then you have to decide if you do get healthier, do you want to stay that way?
 Do you want to take the risk that healthier in the short term translates to healthier in the long term when you have no other information to help you assess that gamble?

 Emily: Yeah.
 I feel like one of the things that Dr. Hallberg said to us that I thought was so interesting was when she went to talk to people in Washington about the results they were getting at Virta and that people were like, we can’t really tell people to just get rid of a whole food group that’s not realistic.
 And she’s like, well actually that’s exactly what you did.
 And people did do it, but you just told them to get rid of the wrong food group when you told them to get rid of fat.